5th September 2010

 What is Reflexology?

 Reflexology is one of the most popular complementary therapies in the UK.
-It manages to reach organs and other parts of the body which you cannot normally reach in any other way.
 It works by applying pressure to specific reflex points on the feet, and sometimes hands, that relate to the organs, glands, muscles and bones of the body.
+I can usually feel different qualities of tissue in the feet, that ease after being massaged or held.
 By stimulating these reflexes, the body's natural healing ability is enhanced.

 • headaches and migraine